simularity/SimGen/README.md

 SimGen keeps the running nodes a **forest** by terminating all running children under a parent when the parent stops.

 What happens when a second source tries to start a node that's already running?
 Nothing.
 There is _no restart_ in SimGen.
+When A node ends, all parents are notified.
+However, only the parent that actually spawned the node will terminate the node when it dies.
+Note that this can 'hang' a second parent.
+Generally, multi-parenting is a minefield.
+It's a good rule to only multiparent if you're confident only one will actually try to instantiate the node.

 ## Variables and Conditions